-Identify 3-5 things that make you stand out in a unique way (and yes, you have unique differentiators that make you different from your competitors).
+Identify 3-5 things that make you stand out uniquely (and yes, you have unique differentiators that make you different from your competitors).

-- Be authentic.
 Don't try and reproduce a personal brand that someone else has.
 Be you and be passionate about the cause you're supporting and leading.

 While you can emulate someone you admire, fight the urge to copy their posts.
 Instead, notice what kind of posts they get the most engagement from videos, stories, and pictures?

 If you are a leader, you are a brand.
 I might even say that if you have a social profile, you are a brand.

 While you might not be doing much with your brand, you have an opportunity to help your organization and your career move forward faster by being intentional about building your personal brand.